NopXx/Apple-Music-Scrobbler/README.md

 3. Grant notification permission on first launch so the app can alert you to new tracks.
 4. Configure your webhook URL and scrobble threshold from the Settings window.
 5. Start Apple Music playback; the menu extra and main window will show the glass UI with live data.
+6. When Apple Music provides animated artwork, the app auto-plays the looping video while keeping the static cover art as a fallback.

 ## Last.fm Setup
 1. Create a Last.fm API application to obtain your API key and shared secret.